 The first step of the process was an in-depth field study and bridge inspection to locate bat roosting spots, which involved the biologists scanning crevice spaces underneath the bridges with their flashlights.
 Once all roost and bat sightings were recorded, the team engineered a series of exclusion devices—a network of PVC pipes and wire mesh nets—to place at established openings where the bats were entering.

-ESA Biologist Zack Yawn scans the joints underneath a bridge in Glades County, FL, to check for Brazilian free-tailed bats as he installs exclusion devices.
+An ESA biologist scans the joints underneath a bridge in Glades County, FL, to check for Brazilian free-tailed bats as he installs exclusion devices.

 With these devices, bats can safely exit through the PVC pipes but are unable to reenter because they cannot grip the smooth plastic on the pipes.
 These exclusion devices act as an efficient and safe solution to direct bats to other roosting sites without causing physical harm, which was a top priority for the project’s design and execution.